Judge Rules AT&T Can't See Trump White House Communications About Time Warner Merger - Slashdot

 And you thinking the merger would be good just because of "Trump" does not speak well of your ability to think.

-Best we can hope for (Score:3)
+Best we can hope for (Score:2, Insightful)

 The merger between AT&T and Time-Warner should be blocked.
 This is a case of the president doing the right thing for corrupt reasons, which I suppose we should take as a win.